 The local population had become the hapless victims of ferocious rebels on the one side and undisciplined government troops on the other.
 Father Osmund faced the situation with resoluteness and determination.
 Everyone – the poor, the vulnerable, former soldiers, the Civil and Military Authorities – experienced his friendship, his hospitality and his assistance along with his firmness in denouncing all forms of violence.
 Even representatives of the United Nations were amazed by the great respect given by local people to Father Osmund.
 One of his Confrères at the Mission wrote, “I can testify that there were no major massacres in Moyo thanks to the tireless efforts of Father Bilbao.”
 He remained deeply hurt, nonetheless, by the ongoing tragedy of the attacks, the killings and the anguish of those affected by the wanton violence, and for which in his preaching he constantly entreated people to pray for an end to all hatred and revenge.

-One of Us The news of Father Osmund’s death spread throughout the villages of Madi.
+The news of Father Osmund’s death spread throughout the villages of Madi.
 So many people had known him.
 A group of Parishioners from Moyo, drove more than four hundred miles by truck to Kampala to carry the body of their ‘Father’ home in order to bury it in the Mission.
 They were deeply saddened when they were told that, at the request of his Family, his body was to be taken to Spain for burial.
 In their disappointment they wrote, “Father Osmund’s remains belong to the country and to the people for whom he has given his life.
 Even if he is not to be laid to rest in Moyo, his memory will abide in the minds and hearts of the Madi for generations.”
 In fact, the Madi raised a magnificent headstone in his memory in the cemetery in front of the Church in Moyo.
 A Minister in the Government of Uganda, bidding farewell to the slain Missionary, said, “Father Osmund was one of us because one not only belongs to the place he was born, but he also belongs to the place where he lived, died and where he was loved.”

 Cardinal Nsubuga, Primate of Uganda, commented at the Funeral Mass in Mbuya, “Father Osmund’s death has wrought a miracle of uniting in grief enemy tribes that are separated by ancient hatreds.
 The Missionary’s blood, and the blood of other Martyrs, is not shed in vain.”